Markinch railway station

 Markinch railway station is a railway station in Markinch, Fife, Scotland, which serves the Glenrothes, Leslie and Levenmouth areas of Fife.

 The station is managed by ScotRail and is on the main Edinburgh to Aberdeen Line, 33+1/4 mi north of Edinburgh Waverley.
-The station was recently rebuilt to include a new building and park and ride facilities and is now the main station for passengers travelling to Glenrothes, Leven, Buckhaven, Methil and the East of Fife.
+The station was rebuilt to include a new building and park and ride facilities for passengers travelling to Glenrothes and the East of Fife.
 There are up to ten buses an hour connecting the station with Glenrothes and four to the Levenmouth area.
 A cycle route has also been completed along the former Leslie Railway into Glenrothes.

 History

 The now-closed Leslie Railway left the mainline immediately south of this station.

 Services

+ScotRail

 Most ScotRail services from Edinburgh to Dundee and Perth (each hourly), and some services to Inverness and Aberdeen call at Markinch.
 Southbound has two trains per hour to Edinburgh.
 There is one direct service from Glasgow Queen Street each weekday evening.

 Sunday services are somewhat irregular and run every two hours in the morning and early afternoon but more frequently thereafter.
 They run to and from Aberdeen or Inverness northbound.